lvgl/lvgl/docs/overview/drawing.md

 Be sure to get familiar with the [Buffering modes of LVGL](/porting/display) first.

 LVGL refreshes the screen in the following steps:
 1. Something happens on the UI which requires redrawing.
-For example, a button is pressed, a chart is changed or an animation happened, etc.
+For example, a button is pressed, a chart is changed, an animation happened, etc.
 2. LVGL saves the changed object's old and new area into a buffer, called an *Invalid area buffer*.
 For optimization, in some cases, objects are not added to the buffer:
     - Hidden objects are not added.
     - Objects completely out of their parent are not added.